-Developer: Team17, Ghost Town Games Publisher: Team17 Platform(s): PC, PS4, XB1, Switch
+Developer: Team17, Ghost Town Games Publisher: Team17 Platform(s): PC, PS4, Xbox One, Switch Players: 4 players

 You can replace the original Overcooked with its sequel if you’re looking to save a few bucks, because they’re ultimately the same thing: couch co-op games that will put your bonds to the test by tasking you with running a bustling kitchen when the orders pile up.
 Who will be the Gordon Ramsay in your friends group?